ansible/ansible/docsite/latest/rst/playbooks.rst

 Playbooks are expressed in YAML format and have a minimum of syntax.
 Each playbook is composed of one or more 'plays' in a list.

-The goal of a play is map a group of hosts to some well defined roles, represented by things ansible called tasks.
+The goal of a play is to map a group of hosts to some well defined roles, represented by things ansible called tasks.
 At the basic level, a task is nothing more than a call to an ansible module, which you should have learned about in earlier chapters.